 1. You and your fiance can learn to dance.

 When the music starts he leads, she follows and off you go.
-Besides being simple and cost-effective, you’ll have developed a skill that you’ll be able to use together for the rest of your lives.
+Besides being simple and cost-effective, you’ll have a hobby that you can do together for the rest of your lives.

 2. How about some ‘light’ choreography?

 To give a lightly choreographed routine some structure, you’ll be taught groups of steps that you perform one right after the other.
 In addition, you’ll dance some basics in between each series of patterns.

 3. Or, you can learn a fully-choreographed routine.

 If you’ve always dreamed about dancing your heart out on this day, a fully-choreographed routine is for you.
 Think “Dancing with the Stars”.